shriharivish/Academic_Data_Analysis_and_Prediction/README.md

 3. The final correlation matrix will calculated after removing irrelevant coloumns.
 4. A heat map will be plotted for better understanding of the correlation matrix.

-The following methods were used to analyze and predict the final grades:
+The following methods were used to analyze and predict the final grades: Naive Bayes; Decision Trees; Neural Networks; Linear SVM.
-a.
-Naive Bayes
-b.
-Decision Trees
-c.
-Neural Networks
-d.
-Linear SVM

 To install the required packages,run the script -> install.R
 If it doesn't work,then install the packages individually using -> install.packages("package_name")